 When is Volusion a good choice?

 If you are looking to work with a platform that has been in business for over a decade, Volusion is the online store builder for you.
-If you do not mind keeping a close eye on your bandwidth and doing the little things such as compressing images and hosting larger files elsewhere, Volusion is one of the most cost-effective platforms to work with.
+If you do not mind paying transaction fees and missing out on some features, Volusion is one of the most cost-effective platforms to work with.

 Cost: $29 a month